-Witnessing your pet have a seizures can be an incredibly scary experience.
+Witnessing your pet have a seizure can be an incredibly scary experience.
+Understanding the causes, recognizing the symptoms, and knowing how to respond are crucial steps in providing the best care for your pet.
 Your veterinarian and veterinary neurologist are here to help guide you through this experience, and help keep your loved ones comfortable during this difficult time.

 What is a Seizure?